ningpengtao-coder/gitlab-foss/.gitlab/merge_request_templates/Documentation.md

 **3. Maintainer**

 1. [ ] Review by assigned maintainer, who can always request/require the above reviews.
 Maintainer's review can occur before or after a technical writer review.
-1. [ ] Ensure a release milestone is set and that you merge the equivalent EE MR before the CE MR if both exist.
+1. [ ] Merge the equivalent EE MR before the CE MR if both exist.
 1. [ ] If there has not been a technical writer review, [create an issue for one using the Doc Review template](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issuable_template=Doc%20Review).

 /label ~Documentation